-As of March 31, 2010, December 31, 2009 and December 31, 2008
+As of December 31, 2009 and 2008

-March 31, 2010 (unaudited) December 31, 2009 ember 31, 2008
+December 31, 2009 ember 31, 2008

 Assets

-Cash \$ 1,044 \$ 1,044 \$ 1,042
+Cash \$ 1,044 \$ 1,042

 Commitments and Contingencies

 Equity

-Partners' Capital \$ 1,044 \$ 1,044 \$ 1,042
+Partners' Capital \$ 1,044 \$ 1,042

 NOTES TO STATEMENTS OF FINANCIAL CONDITION

 1. ORGANIZATION

 KKR & Co.
 L.P. (the "Partnership") was formed as a Delaware limited partnership on June 25, 2007.
 The Partnership is the parent company of KKR Group Limited, which is the non-economic general partner of KKR Group Holdings L.P. ("Group Holdings").
 Group Holdings holds a 30% economic interest in (i) KKR Management Holdings L.P. ("Management Holdings") through KKR Management Holdings Corp., a Delaware corporation that is a domestic corporation for U.S. federal income tax purposes, and (ii) KKR Fund Holdings L.P. ("Fund Holdings" and together with Management Holdings, the "KKR Group Partnerships") directly and through KKR Fund Holdings GP Limited, a Cayman Island limited company that is a disregarded entity for U.S. Federal income tax purposes.
 The Partnership is a holding partnership and its sole assets consist of controlling equity interests in the KKR Group Partnerships.
 Through those equity interests, the Partnership will control all those entities and their subsidiaries.
 KKR Management LLC is the general partner of the Partnership.